Mother

 Definition

 The mother archetype springs from an orientation toward the systems and cycles that sustain life.
-We are inextricably embedded in social networks (family and community), in place (geography and environment), and in time (heritage and history).
-And as adults, we are responsible for maintaining our social networks, stewarding our environment, and handing down our traditions to future generations.
+Human beings are inextricably embedded in social networks (family and community), in place (geography and environment), and in time (heritage and history).
+And as adults in society, each person is responsible for doing their part to maintain the social fabric of community, steward the environment, and hand down the wisdom of their traditions to future generations.

 Dramatic Dimensions